guyleonard/genomics_adventure/chapter_2/task_2.md

 PPS - Long reads require a whole suite of different programs - especially Oxford Nanopore - due to the different technologies and errors involved in base calling.

-:warning: - Don't run these commmands now.
+:warning: - Don't run these commands now.
 You can try them if you like after you have completed this chapter ⚠️

 ```bash
 conda install -c bioconda fastp